 Thank you for visiting my small corner of the internet.
-I've used this space in one form or another to share my work, experiences, learning, and travels.
-For a time (2009-12) the site existed solely on a crashed hard drive and piecemeal Word documents thanks to my curiosity, poor coding skills, and inability to follow my own advice about regular backups.
+I've used this space in one form or another to share my work, experiences, learning, and travels with family, friends, and colleagues who have shown interest.
+For a time (2009-12) the site existed solely on a crashed hard drive and piecemeal Word documents thanks to my tinkering with the inner workings of iWeb.
+I never learned to follow my own advice about regular backups and paid the price.
 Lesson learned.

 ECHARLE UN OJO